 Each year, the Cal Poly Symphony provides several students the opportunity to collaborate with the orchestra on our Winter Concert (see our Past Seasons page for examples).

-Students are chosen through a competition/audition by a music faculty panel on Friday afternoon of week 7 (November 4).
-12:00 - 2:45 in room 218.
+Students are chosen through a competition/audition by a music faculty panel on Friday afternoon of week 7.
+In 2017, this falls on November 3.

 All students who are active in Cal Poly Music Department ensembles, as well as all Music Majors, are eligible to audition.
 Students must be in good academic standing (that is, not on Academic Probation) to apply.